 Again, this one’s just common courtesy.
 There’s nothing more infuriating than following a workout regime to the letter, and then finding that the particular free weight you need has gone walkabout.
 No-one goes to the gym for fun — if you do, you need a more exciting life — and most of us just want to get in and get out.
 So, wasting half an hour hunting for the dumbbell that you dropped over by the rowing machine is not going to go down well.

-It’s really not that hard; use the weights and then return them to the rack.
+It’s really not that hard; use the weights and then return them to the rack (having been thoroughly sanitised).
 Even if another gym-goer has replaced their weights in the wrong place, just take a little time to swap them back over and reorganise them correctly — just think of it as an extra bonus set.

 Lower the equipment — don’t drop it

 If there’s one sound you’re guaranteed to hear over the rhythmic thumps and thuds of pounding gym playlists, it’s the clanks and crashes of optimistic lifters.
 We know you’re just trying to push yourself, but it’s still important to know your limits when it comes to the weight you’re lifting.
 If you don’t then you might damage yourself and, more importantly, the equipment.